Rhubarb Strawberry Tart

-Splotched with small tints of red and green, the long stalks of deeply shaded rosy pink lay stacked inside the produce box, their display causing me to somewhat topple the hushed quiet of the little market whose shoppers strolled the aisles to the low filtered music playing tunes of Frank Sinatra and era.
+Splotched with small tints of red and green, the long stalks of deeply shaded rosy pink lay stacked inside the produce box, their display causing me to somewhat topple the hushed quiet of the little market whose shoppers strolled the aisles to the low filtered music playing tunes of Frank Sinatra.
 Yay!
 You have Rhubarb, I exclaimed!

 The shoppers looked up quickly from their daze before returning to their designated lists.
 One of the owners standing nearby the register smiled, responding in some measure of my enthusiasm, ‘yes, we just got it in yesterday.’

 Finding rhubarb over the past couple of springs has become sort of a ritual for celebration, well enough to shout out the joy, having learned the lesson that when it comes to spring rhubarb, it has sometimes become very difficult to find.